Reformed Church of New Paltz Records

 • New Paltz Town Records.
 MSS.033.
 Poor relief was provided by the church from 1698 to 1712 (see below, folder MSS.065.000.007, Deacon’s accounts).
 The New Paltz Town Records show that the town elected overseers of the poor beginning in 1763, and include records kept by the Overseers of the Poor from 1820-1882.

 • Reformed Church of New Paltz Records.
-As described elsewhere in this finding aid, additional primary sources are located at the Reformed Church of New Paltz, 92 Huguenot Street, New Paltz NY 12561.
-Some items are digitized and available on New York Heritage; see the links in the detailed listing below.
+As noted elsewhere in this finding aid, additional primary sources that have not been digitized are located at the Reformed Church of New Paltz, 92 Huguenot Street, New Paltz NY 12561.
+These include some pre-1882 records and the majority of post-1882 records.

 Box and Folder List